2frogfrog/SynchroHCI/project_report/README.md

 ## **Design Walkthrough**
 For our design we chose two main tasks to focus on and work to improve.
-We wanted to make the lane settings more new uesr friendly, and provide a better way to import a road map.
+We wanted to make the lane settings more friendly to new users, and provide a better way to import a map.
+Through user reasearch and many sketches, we felt these were the most important fixes to Synchro.
 #### Importing Maps
 The goal was that a user should be able to import a map directly from 3rd party services like google or apple maps or upload an image.
 If the image isn't clear, the user should be able to be redirected to a help page and find a way to fix the issue.
 #### Lane Settings
 After they have imported the map, the lane settings were the next task we chose to work on.
 We wanted to simplifiy the settings and add a search bar to immediately find parameters of a lane.
 Not only that but we wanted to clearly show which lane you have selected by highlighting it on the map as well as the header bar of the lane settings.